-His pain barrier will be pushed further forward, he will suppress it a little longer, he's looking for 7 1⁄2 minutes on that body.
-(PS on Chavanel in his solo break) Ready, for an arduous ride into treacherous territory.
+His pain barrier will be pushed further forward, he will suppress it a little longer, he's looking for 7 $\frac{1}{2}$ minutes on that body.
+(PS on Chavanel in his solo break) Ready for an arduous ride into treacherous territory.

-The Tour has dealt it's first blow The peleton makes natural selections.
+The Tour has dealt its first blow.

+The peloton makes natural selections.

-There's no reason to rush into hell.
-(Commenting on a slow moving Peleton at the start of the stage.)
-And that is a big surprise, I really thought his legs had left him behind a few kilometers back. (on a rider re-emerging) He's suffering like he's never suffered before.
+There's no reason to rush into hell. (commenting on a slow-moving peloton at the start of the stage) And that is a big surprise-I really thought his legs had left him behind a few kilometers back. (on a rider re-emerging) He's suffering like he's never suffered before.

-His legs have turned to rubber and his effort reduced to mere survival.
-(PS) The grimace is turning to a smile now.
+The grimace is turning to a smile now.

-His heart fights to catch up with the pace set by his legs.....completely exhausted, LeMond's overall lead, slips away. (on the climb to Superbagneres, 1989) Look at them!
+His heart fights to catch up with the pace set by his legs...completely exhausted, LeMond's overall lead slips away. (on the climb to Superbagneres, 1989) Look at them!
 They're like goldfish out there!
-(2001 TdF TTT - referring to the heavy-breathing riders) Today he enjoys wearing the maillot jaune, tomorrow he'll wear little more than a pained expression.
-(On Chavanel losing the yellow jersey) Armstrong is a broken man in the Tour de France this year, Lady Luck slapped him in the face, I think, one to many times when he went down.
+(2001 TdDF TTT, referring to the heavybreathing riders) Today he enjoys wearing the maillot jaune; tomorrow he'll wear little more than a pained expression. (on Chavanel losing the yellow jersey) Armstrong is a broken man in the Tour de France this year.
+Lady Luck slapped him in the face, I think, one too many times when he went down.
 He's done, he's cooked, he's fried!!
-It's been a long day in the sun.....but I hate to be the bringer of doom.
+It's been a long day in the sun...but I hate to be the bringer of doom.
 (PS on Luis Leon Sanchez) The yellow jersey has just run into a BIG FRENCH BRICK WALL.

-There'll be steam coming from these riders' ears ..
+There'll be steam coming from these riders' ears...